valerio-marra/turboPDZ/README.md

 turboPDZ is a machine-learning framework that produces optimized photometric-redshift point estimates ($z_{\rm ml}$) and data-driven reliability scores ($r_{\rm ml}$) directly from redshift probability distribution functions (PDZs).
-The pipeline is survey-independent and compatible with any photo-$z$ method that delivers per-galaxy PDZs.
+The pipeline is survey-independent and compatible with any photo-z method that delivers per-galaxy PDZs.

 ## Method